Online Master's in Nurse Education - MSN Degree Nurse Educator

 - Accreditation: Commission on Collegiate Nursing Education

-- Expected Time to Completion: 19 to 21 months
+- Duration: 19 to 21 months

 Kent State University offers an online master of science in nursing program with a nurse educator concentration.
 Students learn how to teach students, develop coursework, and mentor budding nurses and nursing students.
 Additionally, the program offers students the opportunity to learn from nationally certified nurse educators and active researchers.